-- Research-driven equity fund managed by experienced portfolio managers Hamilton Reiner and Raffaele Zingone, leveraging insights from 26 equity analysts.
+- Managed by experienced portfolio managers Hamilton Reiner and Raffaele Zingone, leveraging insights from 27 equity analysts.

 Hedged equities: the upside of downside protectionHamilton Reiner | October 21, 2015

 Watch as Hamilton Reiner, Portfolio Manager and Head of U.S. Equity Derivatives, discusses his 4 primary beliefs in regards to hedged equity strategies.

 Fees and Minimums